spencerjirehcebrian/YOLOv7-Deepsort-License-Plate-Coding-Detector/readme.md

 # YOLOv7 Deepsort License Plate Coding Violation Detector
 A Grapical User Interface that presents a Proof of Concept of a proposed YOLOv7 + DeepSORT model that detects Coding Violations in Philippine License Plates.
 # Installation instructions
+In your command line interface, navigate to the local directory where this repository is cloned.
-Run the command below in your local directory
+Run the command below:
 ```bash
 pip install -r requirements.txt
 ```
 Make sure that your Python version is 3.11.5

-To start the app run the command below in your local directory
+To start the app, run the command below:
 ```bash
 python CPS_POC.py
 ```